Trial in Breonna Taylor killing asks if officer acted with ‘extreme indifference’ to life

 Hankison is free on bond and faces a potential sentence of up to five years in prison per count if convicted.
 Previously, he was fired from the police force for allegedly showing “extreme indifference to the value of human life” — language that mirrors the wanton endangerment charges — during the drug raid on Taylor’s home.
 (No narcotics were found in her apartment.)

-The start of opening arguments follows several days of questioning to select an jury for the high-profile case.
+The start of opening arguments follows several days of questioning to select a jury for the high-profile case.
 Jefferson County Circuit Judge Ann Bailey Smith twice denied requests from Mathews to move the trial to another jurisdiction where potential jurors might be less familiar with the killing of Taylor, a Black 26-year-old emergency-room technician.

 During questioning, attorneys for both sides asked potential jurors if they had established opinions about the case or Louisville police, whittling down a pool of 250 people to 12 jurors and three alternates.
 Prosecutor Barbara Maines Whaley has said she plans to call about 30 witnesses, while Hankison and several other current and former Louisville officers are expected to testify for the defense.